LEZ: maintained with annual pass and reduced fines

 - 3 April: exceptional meeting.
 De Smedt refuses BRAL/IEB subsidies

 - 4 April: agreement reached.
-Fines postponed to 7 June
+Fines set for 7 June

 A LEZ taskforce must define exempt categories (BIM, professionals, vulnerable groups) before 15 June.
 The reform ordinance is expected by 15 June, with implementation in 2027.